 You can get a prescription for the patch at UHS, and you can purchase it at the UHS Pharmacy or another pharmacy.
+Video visits are available for contraception counseling and prescription of this method.
 To schedule, call 734-764-8320 or see How to Get Health Care.
 See also Cost, Insurance and Payment.

 How do I use the patch?